 Add ingredients to a pot and simmer 30-40 minutes.
 Cool a bit, then strain.
 Your liquid will be the pectin.

 To make jam, use 4-6 tablespoons of pectin per cup of mashed fruit.
-Add ¾-1 cup of sugar, or ½ cup sugar and ½ cup stevia or other sugar substitute.
+Add ¾-1 cup of sugar, or ½ cup sugar and ½ cup stevia or another sugar substitute.

 If you don’t have apples handy, you can use a pound of citrus peels instead.
-Cut off as much of the pith (white stuff inside of the peel) as possible and only use the outermost part of the peel.
+Cut off as much of the pith (the white stuff inside of the peel) as possible and only use the outermost part of the peel.

 Strawberry Jam With Homemade Pectin